 Written between the testaments, the Book of Judith is one of the Apocryphal books of the Bible that that are canonical for Catholics and Orthodox Christians but not included in most Protestant Bibles.
 Luther considered them not equal to Holy Scripture but “useful and beneficial to read.”

 Please join us on Sunday mornings at 9:45 in the Fellowship Hall for our discussion of the Book of Judith.

-We are in DIRE need of TWO volunteers to help run the iPad and multimedia during our streaming services!
+We are in need of more volunteers to help run the iPad and multimedia during our streaming services so that those currently serving can have a break now and then!
 Without help, we won’t be able to provide the live stream of worship.
 Please let the office or Jan Gibson know if you are able to help us.

 It would be extremely helpful if folks would also sign up to be readers, communion servers, and ushers.
 We have had to ask folks at the last minute to serve in these positions, and it would give us peace of mind if we had folks signing up in advance!
 Thank you!

 Clint on link above for information about Little Libraries.

 New council members were installed during worship.
 They are: Muriel Josten -President, San Juanita Baldwin – Secretary, and at large members – Kathryn Benander, Ray Cauwet, and Tami Hensley.
 Ann Marie Wagstaff continues as Vice President, and Jan McKinley continues as Treasurer.

 On Sunday, December 5, Pastor Manda Truchinski, Assistant to the Bishop, was with us and gave a wonderful message that day.
 You can find the link above.